baboune/UnofficialApceraDoc/README.md

 Let's assume that you have generated an SSH key.
 That key has a private and a public part: mykey.pub and mykey.pem.

 Only the cluster.conf entry is mandatory to ensure remote SSH access.
 Once a "orchestrator deploy" occurs Chef will be  managing the key list.
-As such, adding keys in the "provision_xx.sh" scripts is just to ensure that you retain access to the host prior to the deploy, in case something goes wrong.
+As such, adding keys in the `provision_xx.sh` scripts is just to ensure that you retain access to the host prior to the deploy, in case something goes wrong.

-It is unclear at this time which user is used by "orchestrator-cli".
-So, the easiest approach is most likely to add the public key part (mykey.pub) to both sections i.e. for both the "root" and "ops" sections in the "provision_xx.sh" scripts.
+It is unclear at this time which user is used by `orchestrator-cli`.
+So, the easiest approach is most likely to add the public key part (mykey.pub) to both sections i.e. for both the `root` and `ops` sections in the `provision_xx.sh` scripts.

-Correction: Jeremy Strout said it is the "ops" user that is required by "orchestrator-cli".
+Correction: Jeremy Strout said it is the `ops` user that is required by `orchestrator-cli`.

-Optional: Adding the key to a provision_xx.sh script, e.g. add mykey.pub for "ops":
+Optional: Adding the key to a `provision_xx.sh` script, e.g. add mykey.pub for `ops`:
 ```
 (
 cat <<'EOP'